Lasagna Zucchini Boats – easy to make!

 Reheat: Just microwave them on high in one minute increments (or push the reheat button) until heated through.

-Low carb and low calorie, with a non-assertive flavor, zucchini squash can be served in so many delicious ways.
-Try:
+Low carb and low calorie, with a non-assertive flavor, zucchini squash can be served in so many delicious ways, raw or cooked.
+Try one of these recipes!

 Ingredients